Wyatt Kaldenberg: Views

+A 2023 analysis described Kaldenberg as "a central figure for racial pagan revivalism in the United States".
 After leaving the AFA, Kaldenberg developed a distinct variety of Odinism.
-He devalues spirituality and ceremony and rejects Judeo-Christianity.
+He devalues spirituality and ceremony and rejects Judaism and Christianity.
 According to Nicholas Goodrick-Clarke, Kaldenberg's version of the ideology is "chiefly a cult of aristocracy, power and the propagation of the white race."
+Mattias Gardell wrote that "socialism, racism, and Odinism would constitute the platform of Kaldenberg's worldview for decades, eventually merging with an evolving misanthropy."
+Describing his conflict with the ideology of McNallen, Kaldenberg described himself as racist, and wrote: